cat-in-a-box/cat-in-a-box.github.io/README.md

 # Webpage
-Just a webpage built with react
+Just a webpage built with react.

-Information about me, my skills, projects, etc.
+Provides information about me, my skills, projects, etc.